 by Katelyn S. Irons

 Building a platform (people that are interested in what you say and write) is key for writers.
 Editors and publishers want to publish material from writers who will be read.
 If you can bring a following to them already, they will be more likely to publish your work.
-Sites like Twitter, Google Plus, Facebook, and LinkedIn up your professionalism and optimize your online presence.
+Sites like Twitter, Facebook, and LinkedIn can boost your professionalism and optimize your online presence.

-Even though I am just a college junior, I’ve had success with building my platform.
+As a college student, I’ve had success with building my platform.
 These tips will help you build one.

 Twitter is an easy way to get in contact with people.
 You have 140 characters to draw a reader’s attention.
 The building block of a good tweet is good content.
 Never try to make up for content with optimizer tools, i.e., hashtags.
 These tags are searchable links that group your tweet with every other tweet with the same hashtag.
 Popular writer hashtags are #AmWriting, #WriterWednesday, and #WriterTips.
 You might be surprised who will retweet (RT) you!

 The next thing that you can do to optimize your Twitter is to send your tweets to specific people.
 When you write a review of a book, connect with the author by tagging them with their username (Ex: @KatelynSIrons).
 You will be surprised how many authors are happy to hear you engaging with their writing.

 You might even see your tweets being posted by people you don’t even know!